-Typically, I suggest that writing samples range from 8 to 20 pages, as this provides the firm with enough information to evaluate.
+Typically, the length of a writing sample for legal jobs ranges from 8 to 20 pages.
+This should be considered the legal writing sample format as it provides the firm with sufficient information for evaluation.
 If you have a piece of writing that is very dense with analytical and persuasive writing (for example, a persuasive memo that is filled with arguments and analysis), you could get away with something shorter.
-However, if you are using a brief that you filed, anything less than 8 pages typically does not present enough substance to evaluate.
-However, if the employer has a page limit, always abide by that, of course.
+However, if you’re using a brief that you filed, anything less than 8 pages typically does not present enough substance to evaluate.
+If the employer has a page limit, of course, always defer to that.

 4. Using an Introduction/Overview to Provide Your Reader with Context:

-Because you will likely be using a selected portion of a written piece, I strongly encourage writing an introduction for your writing sample, which will give the reader important context.
+Any writing sample for a law firm lateral or law school writing sample, especially if it requires context, should come with a written introduction.
+This will ensure that the reader is not missing any important context.
 This introduction/overview can be on the cover page and should provide a brief overview of the subject matter and the context, whether you have redacted/changed any confidential or privileged information, whether the writing sample is all your work, or whether it was a collaborative effort.
 (If there were edits to your work, see # 8 below.)

-5. Make it Clear That You are Providing a Sample:
+5. Be Clear That You’re Providing a Sample:

-To be clear that what you are using is just a sample, you should put a header or footer on each page with "[NAME] - WRITING SAMPLE."
+As to an attorney writing sample format, it should be clear that what you’re using is just a sample.
+A header or footer should be included on each page with a "[NAME] - WRITING SAMPLE."
 If you have redacted/changed information, put "[NAME] - REDACTED WRITING SAMPLE."

 6. What is Confidential/Privileged?

-When in doubt as to whether something should be included in a writing sample, you should always check your local rules and relevant statutes about what is considered confidential/privileged.
-Also, seek a trusted second opinion, such as a local bar association's confidential ethics advisor.
-You want to be extremely careful to not include any otherwise confidential/privileged information, as this could cause harm on several levels.
+When in doubt as to whether something should be included in a writing sample for law firms, you should always check your local rules and relevant statutes about what is considered confidential/privileged.
+Also, seek a trusted second opinion such as a local bar association's confidential ethics advisor.
+You’ll want to be extremely careful not to include any other confidential/privileged information as this could cause harm on several levels.

-One common question is whether a brief or other material filed in public records can be used as a writing sample.
-If you have filed a document that is available in public records (and it was filed under seal) or, for example, the document was intentionally sent to the other party in a litigation (without a protective order), this material is likely not confidential/privileged, because steps were not taken to keep it confidential and anybody could access the information.
-This is likely something you can use as a writing sample.
+An often asked question is whether a brief or other material filed in public records can be used as a writing sample.
+If you’ve filed a document that’s available in public records (and it was filed under seal) or, for example, the document was intentionally sent to the other party in a litigation (without a protective order), this material is likely not confidential/privileged because steps were not taken to keep it confidential and anyone could access the information.
+Because of this, it’s likely something that could be used as a writing sample.
 But to be sure, check your local rules.